chiku-samugari/papply/README.markdown

 Those values are evaluated once only and the values can be reused many times in a template.
 A symbol `A<n>` (n is a number) is going to be the nth parameter of generated function object.
-*TODO --- what happens if there are missing n?*

     (apapply (list (length (string a0)) (format nil "~a-index" a0))) ;=> #'(LAMBDA (A0 &REST #:REST0)